Is Japan expensive…?

 Except, bonus tip for sexy people!
 (Psst, that’s you).
 The JR Pass still covers a whole bunch (not all) of the local JR buses in Japan.

 If you’re looking for a cheap way to ride those overnight long-hauls, the Japan Bus Pass provides another alternative.
-It functions much the same albeit on the Willer Express buses and at a cheaper rate than the JR Pass but I would still say that, overall, the JR Pass is a much better deal.
+It functions much the same albeit on the Willer Express buses and at a cheaper rate than the JR Pass and is price to price a better deal.

 Here are the prices of the Japan Bus Pass: